btc268/table/README.md

 # table

-Interactive dinner table for two.
+Interactive dining table for two.

 Utensils act as capacitive sensors.
 When a utensil is touched, sounds unique to that utensil are triggered.